Promo code SPRING2022 will be automatically applied at checkout!

 avocado and a jar of seeds

-While there is less to consider when you're breaking a fast that you've been on for less than 24 hours, you should still pay attention to your first meal of the day to reap the maximum benefits of fasting.
-You will be much more sensitive to carbohydrates after fasting, so consuming larger amounts of these foods may increase your risk for a glucose spike.
+While there is less to consider when breaking a fast of less than 24 hours, you should still pay attention to your first meal of the day to fully benefit from fasting.

 How to Break Your Fast